If you have spare time

 Reference variables

-A reference variable is a name that acts as an alias on a previously defined variable
+A reference variable is a name that acts as an alias for a previously defined variable.

 int p;